Epidemiology of periodontal diseases: Early onset periodontitis

 Albandar 2002 examined 690 school attendees aged 12–25 years.
 They found that 2.3% had generalized EOP and 4.2% had localized EOP.
 This total of 6.5% contrasted with 1.8% for Nigeria, 3.1–3.7% for Brazil, 6.8% in India and 8% in Sudan.
 The prevalence in Caucasian populations is in the 0.1% to 0.2% range and may indicate that subjects originating from the sub-Saharan countries of Africa may be at higher risk of developing EOP.

-Tinoco 1997 examined 7843 children between the ages of 12 to 19 in Brazil with strict clinical and radiographic criteria.
-A 0.3% prevalence of localized juvenile periodontitis was found, with different subpopulations exhibiting a range between 0.1% to 1.1%.
+Tinoco 1997 examined 7843 children between the ages of 12 and 19 in Brazil with strict clinical and radiographic criteria.
+A 0.3% prevalence of localized juvenile periodontitis was found, with different subpopulations exhibiting a range between 0.1% and 1.1%.
 This study found that LJP was highly associated with Actinobacillus actinomycetemcomitans.

 Lopez 2001 examined 9,162 high school children for clinical attachment loss in 6 sites of first and second molars and incisors.
 Overall, CAL >1mm was seen in 69.2% of the students; >2mm in 16% of the students and >3mm in 4.5%.
 They noted that while the distribution of CAL was markedly skewed, it followed a continuum of disease severity.
 No sharp distinction exists between periodontal health and disease among Chilean adolescents.

 Levin 2006 studied 642 young Israeli army recruits (562 men and 80 women) – clinical periodontal examination of four first molars and eight incisors and radiographs were completed.
 Aggressive periodontitis was found in 5.9% of the subjects (4.3% localized and 1.6% generalized).
 This was significantly associated with current smoking and ethnic origin (North African).

-Eres 2009 examined 3,056 students between the ages of 13 to 19 years at public schools in Turkey.
+Eres 2009 examined 3,056 students between the ages of 13 and 19 years at public schools in Turkey.
 Their mouths were coded according to the recommendations of the CPITN (Community Periodontal Index of Treatment Needs).
 Among the 3,056 students screened, 170 were scheduled for further examination and 18 were diagnosed with localized aggressive periodontitis.
 Thus, the prevalence of LAgP was 0.6% with a female to male ratio of 1.25:1.